yuejiaointel/scikit-learn-intelex/doc/sources/samples.rst

 Samples
 #######

-The following samples are also provided as Jupyter notebooks in |intelex| repository.
+The following samples are also provided as Jupyter notebooks in |sklearnex| repository.
 If you want to run them locally, refer to `these instructions
 <https://github.com/uxlfoundation/scikit-learn-intelex/tree/main/examples/notebooks#snake-intelr-extension-for-scikit-learn-notebooks>`_.